h10sheikh/DataEnrichment/README.md

 # Data Enrichment with Data Parameters
+In contrast to conventional training approaches, you can achieve better results by using Data Parameters without increasing the complexity or size of the model.
+It also allows you to detect mislabeled or erroneous labels in your dataset and further improve the quality of the resulting trained model.

 This repository contains the code for data-cleaning/enrichment using [Data Parameters](https://papers.nips.cc/paper/9289-data-parameters-a-new-family-of-parameters-for-learning-a-differentiable-curriculum).
 The code in this repo is forked from the [open source](https://github.com/apple/ml-data-parameters) implementation of Data Parameters, and is upgraded and modified to support data enrichment.